emplify-software/statamic-cookie-dialog/README.md

     ],
 ```

-When the pro version is enabled, the [attribution link to emplify software GmbH](#-license) will be hidden.
+When the pro version is enabled, the [attribution link to emplify software GmbH](#-license) will be removed.

 ## 💡 How to Use